Comprehensive megafauna guide (2024)

 Just a compact guide for miners and other lavaland dwellers who are too intimidated to fight bosses.
 Just like learning any other job in ss13 fighting these guys is easy once you know it.

-The guide will assume you use an accelerator, but every boss will have a crusher addendum.
-I also advise you to take triple damage on your accelerator purely due to how bosses work - namely, you want to make the most use out of any openings.
-Crusher’s validity is further discussed in the first section.
+The guide will assume you use an accelerator, but every boss will have a melee addendum.
+I also advise you to take quadruple damage on your accelerator purely due to how bosses work - namely, you want to make the most use out of any openings.
+The real optimal DPS is quadruple cooldown, though.
+There are exceptions to this.
+Also, crusher’s validity is further discussed in the first section.

 Why the Crusher Sucks